 Floor Plan Mistakes And How To Avoid Them In Your Home

-Don't Assume Every Floor Plan Fits Your Lifestyle.
+Don't Assume That Every Floor Plan Will Suit Your Lifestyle.

-When Touring A Model Home – Take Away The Upgrades In Your Mind.
+When Visiting A Model Home, Keep The Upgrades In Mind.

 Ensure Architectural Features Won’t Cost You More In The Future.

 An exciting architectural feature is one that looks great on a 2D floor plan and feels great in a physical space.

 Skylights, expansive floor-to-ceiling windows, and other design elements can all affect how much it costs to heat and cool a home.
 Even if it's not something you're worried about right now, consider how your house's design could save you money on energy bills in the future.

 Don’t Assume The Sizes Of Rooms On A Floor Plan Are Adequate.